25 January 1943, Greenpoint Secondary School (Tidimalo) opens.

 25 January 1967, David Gray (8 yrs old) swims the world best time for his age group in the 440 yards freestyle.

-25 January 1996, Kimberley’s first Black Mayor, David Monyamane, is inducted.
+25 January 1996, Kimberley’s first African Mayor, David Monyamane, is inducted.

 When you ask swimmers who came under his guidance to describe Simon Gray, one of the foremost swimming coaches ever in South Africa, the answer would probably be “HE IS A LEGEND”.
 The ones who disagree are ten to one those who couldn’t handle the discipline he expects from his swimmers.